andrewguertin/ogr2osm/Readme.md

 	  --no-memory-copy      Do not make an in-memory working copy --no-upload-false     Omit upload=false from the completed file to surpress JOSM warnings when uploading.
+	  --id=ID               ID to start counting from for the output file.
+							Defaults to 0.